 Advanced Placement French 1 Credit Gr.
-9 10 11 12 Course: 8619
+9, 10, 11, 12 Course: 8619 For and the second state and the content of diverse and the second state form the Formula model.
+Many

 Expand your proficiency through the exploration of diverse contemporary topics from the French-speaking world.
 Your understanding of cultural products, practices and perspectives will help you develop skills that can be applied beyond the French course in further French study and everyday life.